 The Alumni Association Board of Directors is comprised of representatives from the Alumni Association who are elected to serve a three-year term and may be re-elected to a second term.
 In addition, at-large members may be elected whose geographic location prevents them from attending meetings but who are interested in promoting the college in their area.
 Each board member is assigned to one of five committees as outlined in the Alumni Association By-Laws.
 Interested in serving on the Alumni Association Board of Directors?
 Contact the Alumni Office for more information.

-Antonio graduated from Thiel with a degree in Political Science.
-He was the President of the Organization of Black Collegians and his class.
+Antonio graduated from Thiel College with a degree in political science.
+He was the president of the Organization of Black Collegians and his class.
 He also participated in football, track and field, and Phi Sigma Alpha.
-Antonio attended Youngstown State University and graduated in 2010 with a Master of Science in Education.
-Antonio currently works as the Director of Multicultural Student Services at Robert Morris University (PA).
-Antonio is also active in the community serving on the board for the YWCACenter for Race and Gender Equity, the Junior Board for Every Child, Inc., and serving as the Campus Coordinator for the Black Male Leadership Development Institute.
-Antonio and his wife, Jessica, have a son, Colton and currently reside in Pittsburgh, Pa.
+Antonio attended Youngstown State University and graduated in 2010 with a Master of Science in education.
+Antonio currently works as the director of student life at the Community College of Allegheny County South Campus.
+Antonio is also active in the community, serving on the YWCA board, the Center for Race and Gender Equity, the Junior Board for Every Child, Inc., and serving as the campus coordinator for the Black Male Leadership Development Institute.
+Antonio and his wife, Jessica, have a son, Colton, and reside in Pittsburgh.

 Deborah Ajak Mogle ’75